Robin Squire: After Parliament

-He eventually "signed on" for the Job Seeker's Allowance.
+He eventually "signed on" for Job Seeker's Allowance.
 He was given counselling and directed to courses on interview technique, assertiveness and IT skills.
 Squire gradually developed a portfolio of part-time appointments.
 In 1999, he served for a short period as a National Lottery Commissioner (salary £6,200) and he was later appointed as a schools adjudicator by the Department of Education.
 It is believed that he took up a number of other such posts in the voluntary and NGO sectors.
 He also acted, until March 2000, as a Parliamentary lobbyist.

 Squire stood against John Cryer at Hornchurch in the 2001 general election, but lost again by a significant majority.
 He has not been politically active since that time.